 - Ridge Augmentation.
 If your alveolar ridge (the bone that surrounds your teeth) is lacking in bone density, bone graft material may be inserted into the area where an implant is to be placed to stimulate bone growth for a stable implant placement.

 - Sinus Lift.
 If the wall that separates the sinus from the oral cavity is too thin to support a secure dental implant placement, your oral surgeon may place a bone graft in the jaw below the sinus membrane to supplement the area.

 - Socket preservation.
 Your oral surgeon may fill your tooth socket with bone grafting material immediately after extraction to prepare the site for a future dental implant.

 Drs.
 Baker and Jepsen are highly trained and experienced in bone and soft tissue grafting techniques.
-During your consultation at one of our offices in Pocatello, Blackfoot, and Preston, the health of your gum tissue and your jaw bone will be assessed to discover if a tissue or bone graft will benefit you.
+During your consultation at one of our offices in Pocatello and Blackfoot, the health of your gum tissue and your jaw bone will be assessed to discover if a tissue or bone graft will benefit you.

-Bone & Soft Tissue Grafting in Pocatello, Blackfoot, and Preston, ID
+Bone & Soft Tissue Grafting in Pocatello and Blackfoot, ID

 Bone grafting and soft tissue grafts can vastly improve the long-term stability of dental implants.
 If you have questions about the grafting procedures we perform at our practice, or you are ready to schedule your consultation with Drs.
 Baker or Jepsen, please give contact us at your convenience.
 We look forward to helping you achieve the smile of your dreams.